openstack-k8s-operators/edpm-ansible/docs/source/contributing_roles.rst

     In most cases there already is a built-in module, or a collection module, providing the same functionality.

-Tasks must have descriptive name, ideally without use of templating.
+Tasks must have a descriptive name, ideally without use of templating.

 Error handling
 ++++++++++++++

-Roles must accurately report all failures, a concise, yet descriptive, message that can point administrator in the right direction.
+Roles must accurately report all failures, with a concise, yet descriptive, message that can point administrator in the right direction.
 Error messages should not include complex data structures, like dictionaries or lists, in order to strain on human parser.

 Privilege escalation
 ++++++++++++++++++++